MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

 Disable loging to UART so EZSP can using hardware UART.
 In tasmota console: ``` "SerialLog 0" ```

-Reboot and use RX GIPO03 and TX GIP01 for normal UART and RX GIPO13 (D7) and TX GIPO15 (D8) for alatinate UAR EZSP com.
+Reboot and use RX GIPO03 and TX GIP01 for normal UART and RX GIPO13 (D7) and TX GIPO15 (D8) for alatinate UART EZSP com.

   ```
  07:51:45 ZIG: Resetting EZSP device